Our Afterschool Program

 -High School Student

 John XXIII's supervised study hall is supported by community members who volunteer their time and share their skills and talents with John XXIII students.
-Tutors are proficient in at least one core subject.
-Tutors assist students with their homework and understanding concepts.
+Tutors are proficient in at least one core subject, and they assist students in completing homework assignments and understanding basic academic concepts.

 Wednesday Math Madness

-Every Wednesday John XXIII Educational Center has 3 math specialists during each session!
-Including two former RUSD math teachers.
-If your student is struggling with math, our center is the place to be on Wednesdays! *Note: There is at least one math specialist on site every session.
+Every Wednesday John XXIII Educational Center has three math specialists during each session, including two former RUSD math teachers!
+If your student is struggling with math, our Center is the place to be on Wednesdays! *Note: There is at least one math specialist on site every session.

 High School Program